gramjos/GetGitHubRepoNames/README.md

 	<a href="/gramjos/DePaul_SE350" itemprop="name codeRepository" >
 ```

-	The attribute itemprop and its value "name codeRepository" indicate this
+<p>The attribute itemprop and its value "name codeRepository" indicate this
 		line of HTML (specifically the anchor tag) will hold the repository
-		name
+		name</p>

 ```shell
 	$0 ~ /itemprop=\"name codeRepository\"/